The Edge of the World: Production

 Powell had been making studio based 'quota quickies' for some years but wanted to make a film about the depopulation of the Scottish islands ever since seeing a newspaper article about the evacuation of St Kilda some years before.

 He was not allowed to film on St Kilda, but found another suitable island in Foula in the Shetland Islands to the north of Scotland.

 The island depicted in the film is referred to as "Hirta", which is the actual name of the formerly inhabited main island of the St Kilda archipelago, but a map that appears two minutes into the film actually shows Foula (even the name of the real-life settlement of Ham on Foula can be read), the introduction text mentions that the Romans "saw from the Orkneys a distant island", which is more consistent with the location of Foula, and in the "parliament" scene Robbie mentions the previous evacuation of St Kilda.
-Moreover, St Kildans spoke Scottish Gaelic, whereas the film's characters speak modified Scottish English.
+Moreover, St Kildans spoke Scottish Gaelic, whereas the film's characters speak the Shetland dialect of Scottish English.

 Powell gathered together a cast and crew who were willing to take part in an expedition to what, before the air service that now exists, was a very isolated part of the UK.
 They had to stay there for quite a few months and finished up with a film which not only told the story he wanted but also captured the raw natural beauty of the location.